 Lawson adopts a corporate auditor system, with 5 corporate auditors, including 3 outside corporate auditors (3 of whom are Independent Corporate Auditors), auditing the roles and responsibilities of directors.
-The Company has 7 directors, including 4 in-house directors and 3 outside directors, 3 of whom are independent directors.
+The Company has 5 directors, including 3 in-house directors and 2 outside directors, 2 of whom are independent directors.
 The number of Board members has been kept to a minimum to speed up the decision-making process.
-We also appoint outside directors who are independent officers in order to enable the Company to incorporate insights and knowledge from a broader perspective where the Company is unlikely to have a conflict of interest with general shareholders, as well as to make appropriate judgments on important matters related to Company management.
+We also ensure that at least one-third of outside directors appointed are independent officers in order to enable the Company to incorporate insights and knowledge from a broader perspective where the Company is unlikely to have a conflict of interest with general shareholders, as well as to make appropriate judgments on important matters related to Company management, including formulation of business strategies.

-- III Implementation of Measures Associated with Shareholders and Other Stakeholders - 1.
-Approach for Improving Notification regarding the Convening of the General Meeting of Shareholders and Facilitating the Exercise of Voting Rights
+III Implementation of Measures Associated with Shareholders and Other Stakeholders Stakeholders

+1. Approach for Improving Notification regarding the Convening of the General Meeting of Shareholders and Facilitating the Exercise of Voting Rights